RP335/NegativeHarmonyGenerator/README.md

 # NegativeHarmonyGenerator
-This is a Musescore plugin that generates the negative harmony equivalent of the score selected/ full score.
+This is a Musescore plugin that generates the negative harmony equivalent of the score selected/ full score.Cancel changes Gotta make being Jacob Collier easier :)